leonardorb/js-coding-sandbox/README.md

 ## Overview

 This project gives you a quick start on coding and testing with the latest and greatest from JavaScript.
 It's a sandbox to play, test and be creative with your projects.
 Don't worry about setting up things.
 Focus on coding.
 For beginners and experienced developers.
+If you're looking for working on a lot of mini dev projects, this repo is ideal for you.

 ## Technologies Used